sweh/ajja/docs/src/usage/quickstart.rst

         Template for add or edit form (modal dialog) of an item.

-:ref:`GroupListWidgets <quickstart-server-response-grouplist-widget>` use these templates in addition:
+:ref:`GroupListWidgets <quickstart-collection-grouplistwidget>` use these templates in addition:

     group
         The main template for the group collection.

     group_item
         Template for a group item.
-Contains one :ref:`ListWidgets <quickstart-server-response-list-widget>`.
+Contains one :ref:`ListWidgets <quickstart-collection-listwidget>`.

-:ref:`TableWidgets <quickstart-server-response-table-widget>` just use these templates:
+:ref:`TableWidgets <quickstart-collection-tablewidget>` just use these templates:

     table
         The main template for a table collection.